-It has been said that adaptation and constraint are two ends of a continuum, but this paints a picture of a linear scale.
+It has been said that adaptation and constraint are two ends of a continuum, but a linear scale provides an incomplete picture.
 It may be more accurate to say that these evolutionary forces differ in terms of whether they are dominated by a strong pull toward an optimum or weak selection with bounded variance.
 OU models, which model both the change in the mean as well as variance of the phenotype can be used to distinguish amongst alternatives.
 Phylogenetic comparative methods have by and large focused on explaining shifts in mean phenotype, and have thus lent themselves well to studying adaptation, convergent evolution, parallelism.
 By diving deeper into the exploration of stochastic models with opportunities for varying selection and noise we can make great progress in understanding the action of constraint in shaping evolution.

-In the traditional view of adaptation, unbounded phenotypic variants that differ in fitness are sorted by natural selection toward an optimum.
-Constraint can be described as an evolutionary boundary on the range of possible phenotypes.
-Evolution shaped by constraint can unfold as stochastic changes producing functionally equivalent variants within limits.
-In salamanders, this scenario is best illustrated by metamorphosers, which show no deterministic trend, but rather stochastic variation within bounds, with the upper bound presumably set by selective constraint.Canonical adaptation and evolution shaped by constraint can be conceptualized as two ends of a continuum, one dominated by a strong pull toward an optimum with weak stochastic variation and the other dominated by strong stochastic variation with boundaries.OU models, which model both the change in the mean as well as variance of the phenotype, can be used to distinguish among these alternatives.
-However, the signal of constraint is subtle; it appears as a trait that is not well-described by Brownian motion, but has wide variance, weak deterministic pull, and no clear peak.
-Thus, detecting constraint requires careful consideration of the overall results and cannot be achieved by focusing on any single parameter.

 Conclusion.¾ Overall, our study shows that the evolution of a life history that includes non-feeding metamorphosis exerts a unique influence on the evolution of genome size, imposing the most severe constraints of any salamander life history strategy.
-This result suggests that selection to shorten the duration of metamorphosis because of energetic vulnerability has indirectly selected for faster development, smaller cells, and smaller genomes.
+This result suggests that selection to shorten the duration of metamorphosis because of energetic vulnerability has indirectly selected for faster development, constraining cells and genomes to smaller sizes.
 We show that genome size evolution is shaped by strong stochastic forces that are not widely variable across the salamander clade, but that deterministic forces ¾ which vary enormously across life histories ¾ have also played an important role.
-We broaden the application of stochastic models of trait evolution and highlight the challenges inherent in connecting model parameters and parameter values to complex biological phenomena.
+We broaden the application of stochastic models of trait evolution to include constraint, and we highlight the challenges inherent in connecting model parameters and parameter values to complex biological phenomena.

 Literature cited

+Alberch P. 1980.
+Ontogenesis and morphological diversification.
+American Zoologist 20:653-667.

 Alberch P. 1989.
 Development and the evolution of amphibian metamorphosis.
 In: Splechtna/Hilgers, editor.
 Trends in Vertebrate Morphology.
 Stuttgart: Gustav Fischer Verlag. p.
 163-173.

 AmphibiaWeb: Information on amphibian biology and conservation [Internet].
 2020.
 Berkeley, California.
 Available from http://amphibiaweb.org/.